R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 	Defaults	secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"
 	Defaults!/usr/bin/sudoreplay !log_output
 	Defaults!/sbin/reboot !log_output
-- Technically, we could list all the parameters of this file into a single line, separated with commas.
+- Technically, we could list all the `Defaults` parameters of this file into a single line, separated with commas.
 - For more details on the *Default_Entry* lines, search in the manual for the **SUDOERS OPTIONS** section.

 `badpass_message`: unfortunately, strict compliance with the project document bars the very colorful `Defaults   insults`!<br>